 Southeastern Conference coaches Bret Bielema of Arkansas and Nick Saban of Alabama voiced their concerns before the Calhoun-led panel about the effect of the fast-paced offenses on player safety.

 Malzahn said he was caught off guard when he learned about the proposed change last week.
-He has spoken with other coaches who have voiced their opposition but not to Saban or Bielema.

 The vocal opponents have included Mississippi's Hugh Freeze, Texas Tech's Kliff Kingsbury, Texas A&M's Kevin Sumlin and Arizona's Rich Rodriguez—all run fast-paced offenses.
 Malzahn said he has also contacted the SEC office, which told him to follow the proper channels.